Bubobubobubobubo/BuboQuark/README.md

 # BuboQuark: Simple, hassle-free live coding

-This repository is a collection of tools and methods that I use to make live coding easier on **SuperCollider**.
-My aim is to make that setup easy to install on my other computers.
-This repository is not bringing anything new or interesting.
-This is merely a default configuration for my **SuperCollider** install.
-It's just a bunch of scripts that I use to make my life easier and I am no expert.
-I rely heavily on **JITLib** and other Quarks that I find useful.
+This repository is a collection of methods and hacks that I found to make live coding easier on **SuperCollider**.
+A secondary goal is to make that setup easy to install on other computers.
+This Quark is not bringing a lot of new features and it twists the langauge in a way that is highly personal.
+Internally, it relies a lot on **JITLib**, **Patterns** and **NodeProxies**.

 ## Installation